 360:101.
-INTRODUCTION TO PHILOSOPHY.
-4 credits.
-An introduction to philosophic problems and attitudes through acquaintance with the thought of some of the leading thinkers of the Western tradition.
+Introduction to Philosophic problems and attitudes through acquaintance with the thought of some of the leading thinkers of the Western tradition.

 360:120.
-INTRODUCTION TO ETHICS.
+Introduction to Ethics.
 4 credits.

 Prerequisite, 101.
 An introduction to the problems of moral conduct through readings from the tradition and class discussions; Nature of "good", "right", "ought" and "freedom".